Faculty and Staff

 joanna.zheng@pennmedicine.upenn.edu

 Joanna graduated from Vanderbilt University in 2024 with a B.S. in Cognitive Studies and Child Development and a minor in Neuroscience.
-She is a coordinator for the LivaNova-sponsored RECOVER study, which evaluates the safety and effectiveness of the VNS Therapy® System as an adjunctive intervention in improving treatment-resistant depression, as well as the Deciphering Mechanisms of ECT Outcomes and Adverse Effects (DECODE) study.
+She is the site coordinator for the LivaNova-sponsored RECOVER study, which evaluates the safety and effectiveness of the VNS Therapy® System as an adjunctive intervention in improving treatment-resistant depression, as well as the Deciphering Mechanisms of ECT Outcomes and Adverse Effects (DECODE) study.
 Her research interests include the psychopathology of affective disorders and mental health disparities in vulnerable populations.
 In the future, she plans to pursue a career in child-adolescent psychiatry.

 -